'Wonderful People, Good Souls': The Victims Of The Pittsburgh Synagogue Shooting

 "David was quieter," she said.
 "But both were ... to die like this is horrendous."

-ACHIEVA, an organization that works with people with disabilities said that the brothers were well-respected members of its community.
+ACHIEVA, an organization that works with people with disabilities, said that the brothers were well-respected members of its community.
 Chris Schopf, who runs the group's residential programs, said the brothers never missed a Saturday at Tree of Life.

 "If they were here they would tell you that is where they were supposed to be," Schopf said in a statement.
 "Cecil's laugh was infectious.
 David was so kind and had such a gentle spirit.
 Together, they looked out for one another.
 They were inseparable.
 Most of all, they were kind, good people with a strong faith and respect for everyone around."